 It can be concluded that the biotic mostly found in Panango is Mollusks (Gastropoda and Bivalvia).
 There are 11 Gastropoda families covering 22 species, and 3 families of Bivalvia covering 3 species.
-The Gastropoda families Potamididae, Muricidae, Coccidae, Ellobidae, Pachychilidae, Littorinidae, Assimineidae, Tochidae, Phytiidae, Turritellidae, and Neritidae families.
+The Gastropoda families are Potamididae, Muricidae, Coccidae, Ellobidae, Pachychilidae, Littorinidae, Assimineidae, Tochidae, Phytiidae, Turritellidae, and Neritidae families.
 Moreover, the Bivalvia families are Arcidae, Cyrenidae, dan Spondylidae families.
-Purnama et al. (2011) stated that a community could be considered to have a high species diversity if that community is arranged by many species with similar types.
+Purnama et al.

+(2011) stated that a community could be considered to have a high species diversity if that community is arranged by many species with similar types.
 On the contrary, if the community is arranged by little types of living things and these little types are dominant so that the diversity of the species is low.
 The high diversity showed that a community has a high complexity because there is also a high interaction among the species.

 Therefore, in community with high diversity, there will be energy transfer, predation, competition, and division of the niche, then theoretically it would be more complicated.
-The index of the abundance is seen by the criteria so that the community in the research site is categorized in a "very equally or even" with a very good category.
+The index of the abundance is seen by the criteria so that the community in the research a very good category.
 The value of evenness in the research site 0.4<e<0.6.
 This indicates that the Mollusks species found in the research site had a medium amount.

 This condition also describes that there is no competition among the Mollusks species in acquiring food source and place or space (Capanberg 2016).
 Odum and Barrett (2004) argued that the evenness of the species would be high if there will be a dominated individual by a particular species, besides, the more value of the evenness, the more diversity of the community.
-Therefore, the index value of the evenness of the species can be used in order to describe the stability of the community.